 Definitions for HomeBuilder grant

 The following definitions explain certain terms related to the HomeBuilder grant in a simple way.
-This will help you determine your eligibility and understand your obligations when applying for this grant.
+This will help you determine your eligibility and understand your obligations.

 More information and definitions are available in the administrative direction.
 Where there is a difference between the definitions here and the administrative direction, the administrative direction applies.